Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 As one notable counterexample, P09 described a university ``two-lane'' policy that distinguished proctored from unproctored assessments.
 For proctored assessments, instructors could set GenAI rules; for unproctored assessments like take-home programming exercises, ``students can use whatever tools they choose, and instructors cannot prohibit GenAI use''~(P09).
-This instructor voiced support for this approach as a pragmatic way to reduce rule conflict at the course level while aligning official policy with what could be reasonably enforced outside proctored settings.
+This instructor voiced support for this approach as a pragmatic way to align policy with what could be reasonably enforced outside proctored settings.

-The survey echoed these crosswinds.
-Knowing that students may use GenAI regardless of policies, 85\% of respondents said they were Likely or Very Likely to change their curriculum~(\fig{fig:policycrosswind}a).
-By contrast, when asked how institutional constraints or policies affected their ability to integrate GenAI, only 26\% reported a Positive or Very Positive impact~(\fig{fig:policycrosswind}b).

 \begin{insights} Inconsistent or absent guidance produces divergent course policies.
 Students must track different rules across classes, and course policies rarely account for paid versus unpaid tools or GenAI embedded in common software, raising equity concerns. \end{insights}